 - Each vCPU represents a virtual unit of processing power.
 The total number of vCPUs available on an everRun system is equal to the minimum of the number of hardware threads presented by either physical machine (PM) in the system.
-For example, in a system where one PM that has 4 cores and 2 threads per core (8 vCPUs) and another PM that has 8 cores and 2 threads per core (16 vCPUs), the total number of vCPUs available is 8 vCPUs (fewest threads of either PM). - The number of vCPUs available for all VMs is equal to the total number of vCPUs available on the everRun system minus the number of vCPUs allocated to the everRun system software (you can set system vCPUs to 2 or 4, as described in "Configuring System Resources" on page 71).
+For example, in a system where one PM that has 4 cores and 2 threads per core (8 vCPUs) and another PM that has 8 cores and 2 threads per core (16 vCPUs), the total number of vCPUs available is 8 vCPUs (fewest threads of either PM). - The number of vCPUs available for the VMs is equal to the total number of vCPUs available on the everRun system minus the number of vCPUs allocated to the everRun system software (which you can set to 2 or 4 vCPUs, as described in "Configuring System Resources" on page 73).
 For example, if the total number of vCPUs is 8, and you allocate 2 vCPUs to the system software, there are 6 vCPUs that can be assigned to running VMs without over-provisioning the system.

-- The maximum number of vCPUs you can allocate to any one VM is the total number of vCPUs available to all VMs minus the number of vCPUs allocated to currently running VMs (as described above) within the limits listed in "Virtual Machine Recommendations and Limits" on page 405. - Windows-based VMs: If you change the number of assigned vCPUs from 1 to n or n to 1, after restarting the VM at the end of the reprovisioning process (see "Reprovisioning Virtual Machine Resources" on page 204), you must shut down and restart the VM a second time.
+- The maximum number of vCPUs you can allocate to any one VM is the total number of vCPUs in the system.
+Each VM consumes its configured number of vCPUs plus 2 additional vCPUs for FT VMs or 1 additional vCPU for HA VMs. - Windows-based VMs: If you change the number of assigned vCPUs from 1 to n or n to 1, after restarting the VM at the end of the reprovisioning process (see "Reprovisioning Virtual Machine Resources" on page 206), you must shut down and restart the VM a second time.
 This allows the VM to correctly reconfigure itself for Symmetric Multiprocessing (SMP).
-The VM displays odd behavior and is not usable until it is restarted. - The System page of the everRun Availability Console (see "The System Page" on page 57) indicates the total number of vCPUs, the number of vCPUs allocated to the everRun system software, the number of vCPUs consumed by running VMs, and the number of free vCPUs. - The everRun software allows the over-provisioning of vCPUs.
+The VM displays odd behavior and is not usable until it is restarted. - The System page of the everRun Availability Console (see "The System Page" on page 59) indicates the total number of vCPUs, the number of vCPUs allocated to the everRun system software, the number of vCPUs consumed by running VMs, and the number of free vCPUs. - The everRun software allows the over-provisioning of vCPUs.
 If the number of free vCPUs on the System page is less than zero, you have over-provisioned the vCPUs; the console indicates this and displays an estimate of the degree to which vCPUs have been over-provisioned. - The over-provisioning of vCPUs does not prevent you from creating or starting VMs; however, it is best to avoid running the system in an over-provisioned state.